Hamidalavi/EXB-World/README.md

 Jellyfish are softbodied, free-swimming aquatic animals with a gelatinous, umbrella-shaped body and long floating tentacles.
 They can propel themselves through water by pulsing their body (unlocked: Life leaves the ocean floor, and the journey begins).
 - Radial Symmetry: Organisms that can be divided into identical pieces around a central point, this form of symmetry is more complex than bilateral symmetry.
 - Cnidocytes: One of the first organic weapons, these are explosive cells that fire out a toxic harpoon for self-defense and hunting.
+  - Bilateral Symmetry: Organisms with identical left and right sides, a head, and a tail display bilateral symmetry.
+This adaptation helped early organisms to develop more complex nervous systems.

 ### Nervous System
 The nervous system is a network of cells that sends stimuli through an organism's body in the form of electrical impulses.
 It is controlled by a central brain.
+- Nerve Cord: The nerve cord is a bundle of nerve fibers that run down an animal's body.
+Alone, they form a simple version of a nervous system.

 ### Swimming
 The simple act of swimming gave many organisms the ability to move from one location to another for the first time.

+### Flatworm
+The flatworm is the first organism with bilateral symmetry, which enables the beginnings of the brain and internal organs.
+These simple creatures set the stage for vertebrates to come.
+- Pigment Spot: A light-sensitive receptor, the pigment spot was a primitive eye.
+It allowed early organisms to tell light from dark.

+### Vertebrate
+Vertebrae are bones that protect the spinal cord; they are the literal backbone of evolution.

+### Cocoon
+Fertilized eggs are encased in a cocoon within a flatworm's body.
+The cocoon is released into the ocean waters.
+The cocoon provides nourishment to the egg, which will develop and later hatch.